Authentication & Account Linking¶

 option1: "Unlink & Link to Current Account",

-option2: "Load the Other Account",
+option2: "Switch to Other Account",

-onOption1: () => UnlinkAndLinkToCurrent(email, password),
+onOption1: () =>

 {

-API.Link.WithNameAndPassword(email, password, true, (LinkResponseData response) =>
+API.Link.WithNameAndPassword(email, password, true, response =>

 {